 1. Normal: A Red Rash After Using Cleansing Wipes

-If you just got back from the gym, you might freshen up your whole body (butt included) with a cleansing wipe.
-And while that's fine, don't be surprised if your skin gets a bit bumpy and red as a result.
+If you’re feeling sweaty, you might want to freshen up your whole body (butt included) with a cleansing wipe.
+And while that's fine to do, don't be surprised if the skin on your buttocks gets bumpy and red as a result.

 4. Not Normal: A Purple Lump That Makes It Difficult To Sit Down